Top 10 Facts About Angkor Wat That Will Blow Your Mind

 Unlike most Angkorian temples which are commonly directed to the east, Angkor Wat is oriented to the west, a direction associated with death in Hindu culture.
-So many archaeologists and scholars conclude that Suryavarman intended to use it as a funerary temple.
+So, many archaeologists and scholars have concluded that Suryavarman intended to use it as a funerary temple.

-which is the reverse of the normal order, and is thought another indication that the temple is associated with funeral rituals.
+which is the reverse of the normal order, and is thought to be another indication that the temple is associated with funeral rituals.

-The sandstone blocks used were quarried from the holy mountain of Phnom Kulen over 50 kilometers away from the site.
-Each block weight up to 1,500 kilograms.
-So the logistics of these sandstone are mind blowing and labor consuming.
-The workers had to get creative, that is why it's thought that the sandstones were transported to the Siem Reap River using canals and then floated down the river on rafts.
+The sandstone blocks used were quarried from the holy mountain of Phnom Kulen around 50 kilometers/31 miles away from the site.
+The heaviest block weighs up to 1,500 kilograms / 3300 pounds, so the logistics of moving this sandstone are mind-blowing and must have been extremely labor-consuming.
+The workers had to get creative, which is why it's thought that the sandstone was transported to the Siem Reap River using canals and then floated down the river on rafts.

-The bas-reliefs on the walls represent important deities and figures in the Hindu and Buddhist religions and key events in its narrative tradition.
+The bas-reliefs on the walls represent important deities and figures in the Hindu and Buddhist religions and key events in their narrative tradition.

-Angkor Wat is a must-see for any Cambodia tour, forming a wonderful picture backdrop that one treasures forever.
-You will remember the feeling of wandering the sprawling and carved ruins.
-Welcome to contact us for a tailor-made vacation to the intriguing Angkor Wat.
-We are always reachable at for any question and inquiry.
+Angkor Wat is a must-see for any Cambodia tour, forming a wonderful picture backdrop that one treasure forever.
+You will always remember the feeling of wandering the sprawling and carved ruins.
+You are welcome to contact us for a tailor-made vacation to the intriguing Angkor Wat.